GilbertoJNJ/LogiStockAPI/README.md

 ## Description
 :trophy: Registry, update or delete products in a database;

-:trophy: Lists all the products of an establishment and searches by id;
+:trophy: Lists all the products of an establishment and searches by name;

 :trophy: Control stock by increasing or decreasing the quantity of products.